ResoTech/resoUpdates/README.md

 Testing New Update script for windows devices

 Push out via GPO potentially in the future

-Currently just done via cli in sc
+Currently done via cli in sc

 # Script Breakdown
 Sets the execution policy to unrestricted to allow the script to run.
 This is done via the command line.